There are often many factors that lead to relationship failures.

 Mira Kirshenbaum, author of Too Good to Leave Too Bad to Stay, says that she has never seen a relationship in trouble where mutual shutdown wasn’t working its black magic.

-The other reason why relationship fails is when negativity takes hold with arguments and fight.
+The other reason why relationships fail is when negativity takes hold with arguments and fight.

 Arguments start becoming more and more common, and the good times start becoming less and less.

-When the vicious circle of combativeness reaches its apex, the couple avoid each other.
+When the vicious cycle of combativeness reaches its apex, the couple avoid each other.
 And every time they meet, their walls are up because they cannot see anything good coming from their partner.

 That’s effectively the point when the couple behaves more like enemies than supportive partners.

 This is also the case that Gottman discusses in his many books on relationships.
 The vicious cycle of negativity does include indeed the four horsemen of the apocalypse.
 Such as, criticism, contempt, defensiveness and stonewalling.